 Types of Insurance Exempted from Surplus Lines Regulation:

 - Transactions in the state, relative to policies issued or to be issued outside the state, involving insurance on vessels, crafts or hulls, cargoes, marine builders’ risks, marine protection and indemnity or other risks, including strikes and war risks commonly insured under ocean or wet marine forms of policy.

 - Life insurance, variable life, variable annuities and sickness and accident insurance.
 (Note: disability insurance that has a benefit limit in excess of any benefit limit available from an admitted insurer may be placed through the surplus lines market).

 - Burden is on broker to ascertain existence of trust fund.

 - A surplus lines licensee must stamp or type upon the declaration page of each policy procured and delivered the following information:

-(1) The licensee’s name, business address, and surplus lines license number; (2) the name under which the licensee transacts business if different than the licensee’s own name; and (3) the language:
+(a) The licensee’s name, business address, and surplus lines license number; (b) the name under which the licensee transacts business if different than the licensee’s own name; and (c) the language:

 “This policy is issued by a nonadmitted insurer, and in the event of the insolvency of such insurer, this policy will not be covered by the Nebraska Property and Liability Insurance Guaranty Association.”

-- The Nebraska Legislature enacted legislation in 2012 which permits the procurement of sickness and accident insurance from a nonadmitted insurer under the Surplus Lines Insurance Act.
-This would not prohibit the procurement of disability insurance that has a benefit limit in excess of any benefit limit available from an admitted insurer.
+- Nebraska permits the procurement of sickness and accident insurance from a nonadmitted insurer under the Surplus Lines Insurance Act.
+This does not prohibit the procurement of disability insurance that has a benefit limit in excess of any benefit limit available from an admitted insurer.